WATCH THE VIDEO NOW:

 Among other issues, researchers have really struggled to find a poison that'll quickly and reliably kill hogs without harming other wildlife.
 For instance, proponents of hog poison experienced a big setback when nearly 200 birds died after consuming sodium nitrite poison intended for hogs during field testing in northern Texas.

 The Texas state government has enacted several measures in recent years to encourage feral swine removal like legalizing hunting hogs from aircraft and hot air balloons.
 In 2019, Texas Governor Greg Abbot even signed a bill into law that removes the requirement to possess a valid hunting license to take feral hogs on private land in Texas.

-When added on top of the already very permissive regulations for hunting feral swine in Texas, those measures certainly help to a certain degree, but they probably won't be enough on their own.
+Simply put, there are very permissive regulations for hunting feral swine in Texas.
+While those measures certainly help to a degree, they probably won't be enough on their own.